elizrpaul/mcb185_homework/README.md

 # mcb185_homework
-this is suppowed to make something happen
+this is supposed to make something happen